 Coping with Burnout

-This represents significant growth for a Type 2, who typically puts others' needs before their own.
+This represents significant maturation for a Type 2, who typically prioritizes others' needs before their own.
+Learning that self-care isn't selfish, but necessary, is a critical Helper growth edge.

 Finding Authentic Voice Despite People-Pleasing Tendencies

-Songs like "all-american bitch" directly confront the impossible standards young women face, showing Olivia using her platform not just to connect but to challenge harmful expectations—a more assertive expression of the Helper's supportive nature.
+Songs like "all-american bitch" directly confront the impossible standards young women face, showing Olivia using her platform not just to connect but to challenge harmful expectations, a more assertive expression of the Helper's supportive nature.
+This growth trajectory mirrors what we see in other young artists navigating fame, like Billie Eilish, though each processes their experiences through their unique Enneagram lens.

 Moments of Triumph: Thriving as a Type 2